 Figure 3: Using adaptive agriculture management can increase productivity, enhance climate resilience and lower carbon footprints

 Adoption of new technologies and practices in these areas are resulting in new environmental market opportunities.
 In addition to gains in efficiency and climate resiliency associated with lowering GHGs, programs are available to help with improvements.
-For more information on possible programs, visit Canadian Agricultural Partnership-Alberta.
+For more information on possible programs, see Sustainable Canadian Agricultural Partnership.

 Are there new ways that you can gain these benefits on your farm?